Walmart's huge bet on interactive TV with Eko may be the biggest yet

 It could be the most ever invested in the newfangled format.

 So far, the biggest companies to experiment with interactive TV have been Netflix, HBO and, to a lesser extent, Comcast.
-Netflix introduced interactive episodes last year with children's specials and reportedly is widening the features to adult-oriented fare like Black Mirror later this year.
+Netflix introduced interactive episodes last year with children's specials, and it's reportedly widening the feature to adult-oriented fare like Black Mirror later this year.
 But the streaming company hasn't disclosed how much money it's putting into the effort.

 Interactive TV is a format that has held promise for years as television migrated to internet-based streaming.
 For Walmart, it has the potential to unlock futuristic ways to entice shoppers to buy its products.